patsaindon/uTower-Mediaserver/README.md

-## htpc-ansible
+## uTower-ansible

-HTPC Server Automation with [MergerFS](https://github.com/trapexit/mergerfs/),[Docker](https://www.docker.com/),[SnapRAID](http://www.snapraid.it//),[Kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/), [Transmission](https://hub.docker.com/r/linuxserver/transmission/) (Bittorent),  [Couchpotato](https://hub.docker.com/r/linuxserver/couchpotato/), [Sickrage](https://hub.docker.com/r/linuxserver/sickrage/), [HTPC-Manager](https://hub.docker.com/r/linuxserver/htpcmanager/),and [MariaDB](https://hub.docker.com/r/linuxserver/mariadb/).
+uTower Server Automation with [MergerFS](https://github.com/trapexit/mergerfs/),[Docker](https://www.docker.com/),[SnapRAID](http://www.snapraid.it//),[Kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/), [Transmission](https://hub.docker.com/r/linuxserver/transmission/) (Bittorent),  [Couchpotato](https://hub.docker.com/r/linuxserver/couchpotato/), [Sickrage](https://hub.docker.com/r/linuxserver/sickrage/), [uTower-Manager](https://hub.docker.com/r/linuxserver/uTowermanager/),and [MariaDB](https://hub.docker.com/r/linuxserver/mariadb/).

 ## Overview

-This project is designed to deploy and configure HTPC software on Ubuntu 16.04.
+This project is designed to deploy and configure uTower software on Ubuntu 16.04.
 It includes software roles, which can be set up on a single or multiple machines.
 All roles are customized with single configuration file, correctly deploying all the software.

 All software packages are integrated together:

 * Download clients ( Deluge and Sabnzbd ) will be configured and integrated into Couchpotato and Sickrage placing downloaded files into Movies and TV Shows folders.
 * Kodi's will be configured with appropriate paths and new content will appear automatically in Kodi's Library.
 * Nzbtomedia will verify downloaded content and notify PVR software if to snatch another release in case the downloaded release is corrupted.
-* HTPC Manager will be configured with all relevant API Keys and credentials to present a single web interface for managing Deluge, Sabnzbd, Sickrage, Couchpotato, Tvheadend and Kodi.
+* uTower Manager will be configured with all relevant API Keys and credentials to present a single web interface for managing Deluge, Sabnzbd, Sickrage, Couchpotato, Tvheadend and Kodi.
 * Media folders and downloads will be shared with LAN clients ( Windows, Linux and Mac ) over CIFS, NFS and AFP.

 ## Quick installation